Battle of Llucmajor: Expedition by James III (1349)

-Peter IV created a force of 16 ships: Eight galleys, six ushers, a carrack and a log.
-He disembarked at Cap de Formentor on 11 October 1349.
+He created a fleet of 16 ships: Eight galleys, six ushers, a carrack and a nef.
+He disembarked at Cap de Formentor and the Port de Pollença on 11 October 1349, and advanced towards Inca.
+Faced with resistance, he continued inland: on the 22nd he was in Porreres and on the 24th in Llucmajor.
 The remainder of the fleet sailed to Mallorca.
 In all, there were 3,000 infantry and 400 men on horseback.